-Period 2019 2020 2021 2022 2023 2024 2025 Total Amount of aid (CZK) 30m 200m 200m 200m 200m 200m 200m 1,230m
+Period 2019 2020 2021 2022 2023 2024 2025 Total Amount of aid (CZK) 30 mil.
+200 mil.
+1,230 mil.

 The programme is planned for the period from 1 January 2019 to 31 December 2025.
 Public tenders for research, experimental development and innovation projects under the programme will be held according to individual sub-programme schedules.
-Additional calls will be announced depending on the available funding and the objectives of the programme.
+The first public tender is announced in 2020 (in sub-programme 1) and funding is to be released in the same year.
+Further public tenders will be announced depending on the available funding and the objectives of the programme.
 Projects implemented under the programme must be completed by 31 December 2025 at the latest.